AdobeDocs/experience-manager-65.pt-BR/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 ---
-title: Gerenciamento de tarefas em uma hierarquia organizacional usando a Visualização do Gerenciador
+title: Gerenciando tarefas em uma hierarquia organizacional usando a Exibição do Gerente
 seo-title: Managing tasks in an organizational hierarchy using Manager View
 description: Como os gerentes e chefes de organização podem acessar e trabalhar nas tarefas de seus relatórios diretos e indiretos na guia Tarefas no espaço de trabalho do AEM Forms.
 seo-description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.